Michel Vaillant: Characters

 Michel Vaillant is the main character of the series.
 Michel Vaillant is a complete driver and sportsman.
 His main occupation is to drive in the Formula 1 Championship.
 Michel is named world champion in four different albums.
-He also twice won the Indianapolis 500 and the 24 Hours of Le Mans four times.
+He also twice won the Indianapolis 500 and the 24 Hours of Le Mans five times.
 He also competed in rally races, winning the East African Safari and the Paris-Dakar.
 He participated in several stock-car, F2, F3 and GT races.

 He is also able to drive trucks and motorcycles, and practice football, gymnastics, tennis, judo and skiing very well.
 As a kind, serious, helpful, attentive, honest and generous man, Michel is very popular.
 His many abilities, his courage and his values, his kindness and his physical appearance make him a practically perfect hero, without any flaws.

 Françoise Vaillant is Michel's wife.
 She first appeared in 1963, as a teenager.
 At that time, she was a journalist for a newspaper owned by her father Louis Latour, a good friend of Henri Vaillant.
 In 1966, she appeared again, but as an older, attractive young woman.
 From that time on, she appeared in every album of the series and saw Vaillant more and more, until his family urged him to marry her.
 They married in 1974.
 Françoise has an important role in the series, and in some adventures she is the main character.

 Jean-Pierre Vaillant is Michel's older brother by six years.
 Like Michel, he started as a driver for the Vaillante team.
 He married Agnès de Chanzy, the daughter of Henri Vaillant's friend living in Argentina, in the very first album.
 But rapidly, he became more and more interested in managing the family team and to elaborate strategies for Formula One racing.
 He soon became the leader of the Vaillante society, replacing his father.
 Able to make difficult decisions, he also does not hesitate to launch ambitious projects.
 He has a son, Jean-Michel Vaillant, who is Michel's godson.

 Steve Warson is an American driver and Michel's best friend.
 He first appeared in the series in 1957.
 Steve has a different personality than Michel: he smokes, drinks, flirts, fights, and defies other drivers.
 Despite his several flaws, he is a good driver for the Vaillante team and a faithful teammate to Michel, even if his romantic adventures sometimes caused him to be Vaillante's occasional rival.
 His numerous girlfriends have included Ruth and Julie Wood.
 As good driver as Michel, he outdoes him in most rallying and American races.